landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 - When creating test functions, include the name of the struct after the prefix 'Test'.
 And, add the suffix '_Normal' for test case names that test the normal path.
 - When testing modules, execute with `go test -coverprofile=coverage.out ./...`.
 - Once the implemented test code passes normally, check the coverage and report it to the user.
 Then, to improve coverage, run the `go tool cover -html=coverage.out -o coverage.html` command.
-From the results, add test cases to cover the parts of the functionality you were implementing that aren't covered by tests yet. w- Always make struct field names start with capital letters
+From the results, add test cases to cover the parts of the functionality you were implementing that aren't covered by tests yet.
+- Always make struct field names start with capital letters

 ### Naming Conventions
 Use PascalCase for the following: